What is Mindfulness?

 Mindfulness can be a state of mind in the present moment, and over time it can become a more enduring personal trait or disposition, or a way of being.
 Remembering is a moment of awareness and presents an opportunity for choosing how to move forward with presence, with compassion, clarity, curiosity, and with heart by aligning with your core values.

-At Mindful Kindful YOUniversity we blend neuroscience, social emotional learning, and evidence based practices of mindfulness to cultivate these core competencies and essential life skills.
+At Mindful Kindful YOUniversity we blend neuroscience, social emotional learning, and evidence based practices of mindfulness and movement to cultivate these core competencies and essential life skills.
+Mindful.
+Kindful.
+Skillful.

 Related articles from others: